Todd Haynes: 2002–2014: Career progression and acclaim

-2015–2019: Carol, Wonderstruck, Dark Waters
+2015–2019: Established career

 Haynes's sixth feature film, Carol, is an adaptation of the 1952 novel The Price of Salt by Patricia Highsmith.
 The cast features Cate Blanchett, Rooney Mara, Sarah Paulson and Kyle Chandler.
 The film premiered in competition at the 2015 Cannes Film Festival, where it won the Queer Palm and a shared Best Actress prize for Mara.
-Carol received critical acclaim and was nominated for six Academy Awards, five Golden Globe Awards, nine BAFTA Awards, and six Independent Spirit Awards.
+Carol received critical acclaim and was nominated for 6 Academy Awards, 5 Golden Globe Awards, 9 BAFTA Awards, and 6 Independent Spirit Awards.
+Geoffrey McNab of The Independent praised the film praising Haynes writing "In sly and subversive fashion, Haynes is laying bare the tensions in a society that refuses to acknowledge "difference" of any sort".
+McNabb added, "They are both helped that in Todd Haynes, they have a director who is sensitive to every last nuance in their performances".

 On October 20, 2017, Haynes's Wonderstruck was released, having premiered at the 2017 Cannes Film Festival on May 18, 2017.
 The film is an adaptation of Brian Selznick's children's book of the same name.
 Wonderstruck stars Julianne Moore and is produced by Haynes's collaborator Christine Vachon and Amazon Studios, which is also distributing the film.
 The movie describes two deaf children, one in 1927 and the other in 1977, who embark on separate quests to find themselves.
 When asked why he'd made a children's movie, in his October 15, 2017, NPR interview, Haynes explained, "I felt like it spoke to something indomitable about the nature of kids and the ability for kids to be confronted with challenges and the unknown and to keep muscling through those challenges."
+The film received mixed reviews but earned praise for Edward Lachman's black-and-white cinematography.

 Haynes directed a film titled Dark Waters for Participant Media.
 The film is based on Nathaniel Rich's New York Times Magazine article “The Lawyer Who Became DuPont's Worst Nightmare,” which is about corporate defense attorney Robert Bilott and his environmental lawsuit against the American conglomerate DuPont.
 Mark Ruffalo and Anne Hathaway star, and principal photography began in January 2019, in Cincinnati.
 The film was released on November 22, 2019.